narcode/codeklavier/README.md

 # CodeKlavier
-Live coding with the piano as interface.
+###Live coding with the piano as interface.
-<br><br>An open source project by Felipe Ignacio Noriega and Anne Veinberg.
+An open source project by Felipe Ignacio Noriega and Anne Veinberg.
+Supported By **Stimuleringsfonds Creatieve Industrie** for its developement and
+**FondsPodiumKunsten NL** for public presentations presentation

+CodeKlavier development started in April 2017 and currently has two prototypes (newest on top):
++  *Motippets* (coding via pianistic gestures/motifs)
++ *hello world* (proof of concept prototype, with 1-1 mapping of piano keys to alphanumeric characters)

-CodeKlavier development started in April 2017 and currently has two prototypes: "hello world" and Motippets.
-A performance on these prototypes was presented at SHA2017 and can be viewed here https://www.youtube.com/embed/efU7trVAPvA?start=1213.
+A performance on these prototypes was presented at SHA2017 and can be viewed here https://www.youtube.com/embed/efU7trVAPvA?start=1213. <br>
 More information about the specific prototypes can be found in their respective directories.
-Please note that Motippets is currently in active development and is in the develop branch.

 <div class='dream'>
 <div>The dream: </div><div>An intuitive programming language with the piano as interface.</div></div>